SIMBa: System Identification Methods leveraging Backpropagation: Numerical experiments

-Note that \textit{SIMBa-4} additionally shows a slightly less robust performance than \textit{SIMBa-1}, with a wider interquartile range.
-This hints that while the free parametrization in Proposition~\ref{prop:naive} does capture all stable matrices, it might be numerically less stable than the LMI-based one from Proposition~\ref{prop:generic}.
+\old{Note that \textit{SIMBa-4} additionally shows a slightly less robust performance than \textit{SIMBa-1}, with a wider interquartile range.
+This hints that while the free parametrization in Proposition~\ref{prop:naive} does capture all stable matrices, it might be numerically less stable than the LMI-based one from Proposition~\ref{prop:generic}.}

 Finally, for completeness, we used the other $20$ generated systems to assess the impact of data standardization on the final performance.
 Before the SI procedure, each dimension of the dataset was processed to have zero mean and unit standard deviation, removing the effect of different dimensions having different magnitudes, as is often done in practice.
 As pictured in Fig.~\ref{fig:random naive norm}, however, little impact can be seen, with the different methods reaching similar performance to what was observed in Fig.~\ref{fig:random naive}.
 On the contrary, there seems to be a slightly wider gap between \textit{SIMBa-1} and the other stable SI approaches in blue.
 Similarly to the previous case, \text{\textit{SIMBa-4}} again slightly underperformed compared to its counterpart leveraging Proposition~\ref{prop:generic}, providing additional indications that the parametrization in Proposition~\ref{prop:naive} might be numerically more challenging.
+However, further case studies would be required to confirm this hypothesis in other settings.

 Since little performance difference can be observed between Fig.~\ref{fig:random naive} and Fig.~\ref{fig:random naive norm}, data standardization does not seem to impact SIMBa's performance significantly in general.
 Interestingly, this means even the gradient-based SIMBa can be run to fit data with different orders of magnitudes accurately.
 We suspect gradient clipping to be an important reason behind this strong performance, but further analyses would be required to understand the behavior of GD in SIMBa fully.